ps-97/RuStore/README.md

 # RuStore

-Rstore is a json based file store written in ruby.
+Rustore is a json based file store written in ruby.

 ## Dependences
 ```